About US

 Gratitude: We clean up after every practice and game, and thank our hosts for their hospitality.

 Game: Lacrosse is a cherished part of North American history, and it's an honor to be involved in that legacy.
-USA Lacrosse's "Code of Conduct" is important reading for players, coaches, and parents alike.
+USA Lacrosse's "Code of Conduct" is important reading for players, coaches, and parents alike

 Fear crushes your hopes and dreams faster than failure ever will.

-Young athletes who believe in themselves are more likely to take risks, embrace challenges, and bounce back from failures.
 Mistakes are opportunities to learn and improve, encouraging resilience and helping our youth view challenges as building blocks rather than road blocks.

-Confidence is key to mental toughness.
 Skills and abilities can be developed through dedication and hard work.
 Stack the days, keep showing up, and good things happen.

 We celebrate effort, not just outcomes.